It’s pure excitement and love and joy from Irontown on this usually unexceptional stretch of road.

-Tim O’Donnell has another perspective—last year he was the one running toward Reilly, being carried along through the funnel of the crowd’s excitement.
+Tim O’Donnell has another perspective – he has been the one running toward Reilly, being carried along through the funnel of the crowd’s excitement.
 And yet he could barely enjoy his podium finish down Ali’i Drive because he had seen so many athletes before him come so close to the line and not make it.
 Ali’i can also be cruel like that.
 For him it wasn’t a podium until he crossed the line.

 Otherwise, Ali’i Drive means history and celebration for O’Donnell.
 It’s pure excitement and love and joy from Irontown on this usually unexceptional stretch of road.
 O’Donnell knows that this race is on an island in the middle of the ocean, and that it’s no easy task for the crowd to arrive to this very spot to cheer.
 He knows that everyone needs to have a real reason to be in Kona.
 Be it athletes, friends, family or fans, there’s got to be an unparalleled love for the sport to come so far, just to get to this place.
 This is why people go through everything horrible that comes before; this is why Ali’i Drive is the point.